Wild Hunt: Games

 The hunt is featured in CD Projekt Red's 2015 role-playing video game The Witcher 3: Wild Hunt, based on the books, after being referenced heavily during the events and flashbacks of The Witcher and The Witcher 2: Assassins of Kings.
 It reveals to be an army of elven conquerors who seek to conquer the world of The Witcher in order to save themselves from a self-spreading spell known as the White Frost, which freezes the worlds and devastates them.

 In the original Advanced Dungeons & Dragons (1st Edition) expansion "Deities and Demigods" the Wild Hunt is represented under the Celtic Mythos sections as the Master of the Hunt and the Pack of the Wild Hunt.
-Players risk a chance of becoming the hunted, or may be compelled to join the Hunt and track down the source of the evil that summoned it, or if that evil isn't found, participate in the slaughter of an innocent person or large game animal, potentially against their alignment and will.
+Players risk a chance of becoming the hunted, or may be compelled to join the Hunt and track down the source of the evil that summoned it, or if that evil is not found, participate in the slaughter of an innocent person or large game animal, potentially against their alignment and will.

-In The Elder Scrolls series of role-playing video games, the Wild Hunt is a ritual performed by the Bosmer (wood elves) for war, vengeance, or other times of desperation.
+In The Elder Scrolls series of role-playing video games, the Wild Hunt is a ritual performed by the Bosmer (wood elves) for war, vengeance, or in times of desperation.
 The elves are transformed into a horde of horrific creatures that kill all in their path.
-The Daedric Lord Hircine also performs a Wild Hunt ritual more similar to the wild hunt of folklore.
-This ritual was renamed to the "Great hunt" with the release of The Elder Scrolls V: Skyrim.
+The Daedric Lord Hircine also performs a Wild Hunt ritual more similar to the Wild Hunt of folklore.
+This ritual was renamed to the "Great Hunt" with the release of The Elder Scrolls V: Skyrim.

 The Wild Hunt is heavily featured and elaborated on in the Obsidian Entertainment video game, Pentiment.

 In Assassin's Creed Valhalla it was featured in the seasonal themed update "Oskoreia Festival".

 In Limbus Company, the Wild Hunt appears in the third part of the sixth main chapter of the game.
 It is composed of multiple versions of the chapter's minor antagonists, those being the residents and staff of Wuthering Heights, the chapter's literary source, led by an alternate, parallel world version of the playable character Heathcliff.
-In the story, his motive for creating the Wild Hunt was to take revenge on the residents of Wuthering Heights across all other alternate worlds, while also hunting down and killing every other version of himself in order to ensure the happiness of every Catherine.
+In the story, his motive for creating the Wild Hunt is to take revenge on the residents of Wuthering Heights across all other alternate worlds, while also hunting down and killing every other version of himself in order to ensure the happiness of every Catherine.

 In the action RPG game Genshin Impact, the Wild Hunt appears as an enemy type in the region of Nod-Krai.
 They are said to be former humans that were cursed and transformed into a powerful manifestation of the Abyss, and are led by Rerir, one of the Five Sinners of Khaenri'ah.